-Ceylon Journal of Science does not levy article submission charges or article processing charges from authors.
+Ceylon Journal of Science does not levy article submission or article processing charges (APC) from authors.

 Peer Review Process

-The submission of a manuscript will be taken to imply that the work is original, and it or a similar paper (other than an abstract) has not been, and will not be submitted elsewhere concurrently for publication.
-The content of the manuscript is the sole responsibility of the authors.
+The submission of a manuscript will be taken to imply that the work is original, and it or a similar paper (other than an abstract) has not been concurrently submitted elsewhere for publication.
+The content of the manuscript is a sole responsibility of the authors.

 All manuscripts are peer reviewed.
 This journal uses double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.
-Authors must provide names of three potential referees with complete postal and e-mail addresses.
+Authors must provide names of three potential referees with complete postal and email addresses.
 However, the editors are not obliged to use the services of referees provided by authors.
 All manuscripts will be reviewed by two experts in the area of specialization concerned.
 If there are discrepancies between the comments of the two reviewers, the manuscript will be sent to a third reviewer before taking the final decision.
-The comments of the reviewers will be sent to the authors and the authors are expected to submit the revised version within three weeks of receiving the comments.
+The comments of the reviewers will be sent to the authors and the authors are expected to submit the revised version along with a point by point response to reviewer comments within three weeks of receiving the comments.

-Manuscripts must be typed using Times New Roman, font size 12 in double space throughout Title page, Abstract, Text, References and Tables.
-Indicate the authority for all Latin names only once, when the name is first mentioned in the text.
-All abbreviations should be spelt out at first mention in the abstract as well as in the text body.
-Thereafter, only these abbreviations are to be used.
+All manuscripts must be typed using Times New Roman, font size 12 in double space throughout Title page, Abstract, Text, References and Tables.
+Indicate the authority for all Latin names only at the first mention.
+All abbreviations should be spelt out at the first mention only.

-Full length original research papers should include the following: Title page, Highlights, Graphical Abstract, Abstract, Key words, Introduction, Materials and Methods, Results and Discussion, Conclusion, Acknowledgement of sources of funding, Statement of Conflict of Interest, References, Tables and Figures.
+Full length original research papers should include the following: Title page, Highlights, Graphical Abstract, Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion (Results and Discussion sections can be presented separately or together), Conclusion, Acknowledgement, Statement of Conflict of Interest, References and Appendices.
 The maximum number of words for a research article is limited to 10,000, including figures, tables and references.
 Each Table and Figure will be counted as 400 words.
-Longer articles will be considered by the Editorial Board only under exceptional circumstances, based on the scientific contents.

 When submitting a regular research paper, authors should make sure to arrange the documents in the following order.